LLNL/Caliper/README.md

 [![Build Status](https://travis-ci.org/LLNL/Caliper.svg)](https://travis-ci.org/LLNL/Caliper)

 Caliper is a generic context annotation system.
-It gives programmers the ability to provide arbitrary program context information to (performance) tools at runtime.
+It serves as an abstraction layer between applications and performance tools, providing a clean and easy-to-use interface for application developers to express application semantics that can be used by tools and auto-tuners.
+In addition, Caliper provides performance profiling and tracing capabilites on its own.

 Released under a BSD license, `LLNL-CODE-678900`.
 See `LICENSE` file for details.